udayakumar-s/ej2-angular-docs/ej2-angular/sparkline/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Sparkline component
+# Getting started with Angular Sparkline component

 This section explains you the steps required to create a Sparkline and demonstrate the basic usage of the Sparkline control.